By Bill Mauldin, edited by Todd DePastino (Fantagraphics Books)

 …And it will make you cry and laugh out loud too.

 With a fascinating biography of Mauldin that is as compelling as his art, the mordant wit and desperate camaraderie of his work is more important than ever in an age where increasingly cold and distant brass-hats and politicians send ever-more innocent lambs to further foreign fields for slaughter.
-With this volume and the aforementioned Willie & Joe: Back Home, we should finally be able to restore the man and his works to the forefront of graphic consciousness, because tragically, his message is never going to be outdated… or learned from by the idiots in charge who most need to hear it…
+With this volume and the aforementioned Willie & Joe: Back Home, we should finally be able to restore the man and his works to the forefront of graphic consciousness, because tragically, it looks like his message is never going to be outdated… or learned from by the idiots in charge who most need to hear it…

 © 2011 the Estate of William Mauldin.
 All right reserved.